alpine9000/amiga_examples/010.blit_speed/README.md

 -----------
 ![5 bitplanes](5bitplanes-screenshot.png?raw=true)

-At 5 bitplanes we don't have enough time to do 5 blits.
+At 5 bitplanes we have enough time to do 5 blits.

 4 bitplanes
 -----------